 John Braley

-Driven by a desired for simplicity, bridge design and assessment approaches have historically employed a static model to estimate the forces and displacements resulting from trucks (the largest live loads that bridges experience).
-While these methods use a constant to account for the amplification that occurs due to the dynamic nature of truck loads, this approach fails to properly account for the dynamic interaction between trucks and bridges.
-As bridge designs continue to trade-off conservatism for cost savings, and loadings continue to increase (both in terms of magnitude, frequency, and nature (e.g. truck platooning)), historically-sound simplifying assumptions (such as those associated with modeling truck loads in a static manner) must be critically examined to ensure their continued applicability.
+Driven by a desire for simplicity, bridge design and assessment approaches have historically employed a static model to estimate the forces and displacements resulting from trucks (the largest live loads that bridges experience).
+While these methods apply a constant factor in an attempt to account for the amplification that occurs due to the dynamic nature of truck loads, this approach fails to properly account for the dynamic interaction between trucks and bridges.
+As bridge designs continue to trade-off conservatism for cost savings, and loadings continue to increase (both in terms of magnitude, frequency, and nature (e.g. truck platooning)), historically-adequate simplifying assumptions (such as those associated with modeling truck loads in a static manner) must be critically examined to ensure their continued applicability.

 Towards that end, the overarching aim of this research is to critically examine vehicle-bridge interaction (VBI) and develop a series of recommendations for how it should be addressed within the context of bridge design and assessment.
 More specifically, the following three objectives were identified to guide this research: